-- If CD elections were held on the general ballot under the first alternative policy between 2020-2024, costs would have been higher by a median of 225% per biennium for the general election alone and 651% if primaries were required. - If CD supervisors had to run for specific zones within districts under the second alternative policy, biennial costs would have been lower by 46% compared to the first policy.
+- If CD elections were held on the general ballot under the first alternative policy between 2020 and 2024, costs would have been higher by a median of 225% per biennium for the general election alone and 651% if primaries were required. - If CD supervisors had to run for specific zones within districts under the second alternative policy, biennial costs would have been lower by 46% compared to the first policy.
 However, they would still be a median of 75% more expensive than the current law (338% with primaries).

-Nearly all CD supervisors and staff communicated that they expected more non-monetary costs than benefits to result from the alternative policies.
-Many districts shared that the policies could lead to more turnout in elections and engagement with CDs, but some questioned whether this would lead to increased engagement with CDs.
-Most districts feared the policies would lead to increased politicization of CDs and fewer resources being devoted to conservation programming.
+CD supervisors and staff communicated that they expected more non-monetary costs than benefits to result from the alternative policies.
+Many districts shared that the policies could lead to more turnout in elections and engagement with CDs, but some guestioned whether this would lead to increased Links to the full reports are provided below:

+engagement with CDs.
+Most districts feared the policies

+would lead to increased politicization of CDs and fewer resources being devoted to conservation programming.